aimclub/AutoTM/README.md

     </a>
 </p>

-**News** We have fully updated our framework to AutoTM 2.0 version enriched with new functionality!
+:sparkles:**News**:sparkles: We have fully updated our framework to AutoTM 2.0 version enriched with new functionality!
 Stay tuned!

 Automatic parameters selection for topic models (ARTM approach) using evolutionary algorithms.
 AutoTM provides necessary tools to preprocess english and russian text datasets and tune topic models.